yevgenykuz/github-jenkins-workflow-example/README.rst

 Create Jenkins release job for planned releases
 -----------------------------------------------
-This job will be triggered manually by a team member when a planned release is due.
+This job will be triggered manually by a team member when a planned release or a hot fix is due.
 The following will be done:

 * Latest commit from ``master`` will be pulled
 * Relevant files will be updated (for example - some .pom file versions) - using a job parameter (``${ReleaseVersion}`` for example)
 * Updated files will be committed
 * This commit will be tagged (the tag name is inserted manually as a parameter)
 * CI checks will be performed
-* If Ci checks passed, the latest commit and tag will be pushed, without pull request (Jenkins credentials must have admin repository rights)
+* If CI checks passed, the latest commit and tag will be pushed, without pull request (Jenkins credentials must have admin repository rights)

 To accomplish this, do the following: